rm3dom/reveal-tx/README.md

 ## Important note

-You can get most of the same guarantees by testing transaction failures and retries in your existing code.
+You can get most (not all) of the guarantees by testing transaction failures and retries in your existing code.
 *Deadlocks and other database errors will happen in production*, if you did not test for them, one of the following could happen: